By Maria Giese

 The DGA points its finger at the studios…

 And the studios point their fingers at the DGA.
 Each shifts the blame to the other, and each responds with frustration to the suggestion that nothing is actually being done.
 The over-riding sentiment seems to be that everyone is simply flummoxed by the problem.
-A longtime DGA Executive VP recently wrote to me: “I hope you are successful where we were stupefied by our inability to move the issue forward.
+Last year, a longtime DGA Executive VP wrote to me: “I hope you are successful where we were stupefied by our inability to move the issue forward.
 The legal complexities are stultifying.”

 Stupefied?
 Stultifying?
 Honestly, is this really an insoluble conundrum?
 Or is it verbal obfuscation to maintain the status quo?
 While the responsibility of gender parity among directors ultimately falls to America’s film studios and other producing entities that actually do the hiring, the organization that must initiate crucial change is the one whose primary raison d’etre is to represent the rights of directors: the Directors Guild of America.